mhausenblas/troubleshooting-k8s-apps/README.md

 Other scenarios often found:

-- The `127.0.0.1` issue with the solution: listen on `0.0.0.0`
-- Taking a pod offline for debugging (remove label, drops from service)
+- See an error message that says something like `connection refused`?
+You could be hitting the `127.0.0.1` issue—for example as seen in [this](https://stackoverflow.com/questions/48597726/connection-refused-error-when-connecting-to-kubernetes-redis-service/) StackOverflow question—with the solution to make the app listen on `0.0.0.0` rather than on localhost.
+Further, see also some discussion [here](https://superuser.com/questions/949428/whats-the-difference-between-127-0-0-1-and-0-0-0-0).
+- Missing firewall rules, from cluster-internal open ports to communication between clusters can cause all kinds of issues.
+It very much depends on the environment (AWS, Azure, GCP, on-premises, etc.) how exactly you go about it and most certainly is an infra admin task rather than an appops task.
+- Taking a pod offline for debugging: on the pod, simply remove the relevant label(s) the service uses in its `selector` and that removes the pod from the pool of endpoints the service has to serve traffic to while leaving the pod running, ready for you to `kubectl exec -it` in.

 References: